 - 8 ounces sliced baby bella (cremini) mushrooms

 - 1/2 tablespoon balsamic vinegar

-- Whole wheat pasta - brown rice, polenta, rice, zucchini noodles, or baked and shredded spaghetti squash
+- Whole wheat pasta or brown rice, polenta, rice, zucchini noodles, or baked and shredded spaghetti squash

 - Chopped fresh parsley or basil